tasdikrahman/tasdikrahman.me/_posts/2020-10-08-the-making-of-bhola-your-cert-expiration-overseer-part-1.md

   - while accessing the api to do insertion for tracking domains, add authz/authn.
 - Ability to delete domains associated with a user.
 - Ability to sign up using email id.
-- Ability to send alert notifactions of all the domains associated to the user in their specified email id.
+- Ability to send alert notifications of all the domains associated to the user in their specified email id.
+- Not an immediate goal, but I want to host this on my own infrastructure, as a public facing endpoint.

 While I have not spread the above in specific milestones, but I would mostly pick up the first one for milestone 0.3.